Ashishjames/Data_Professional_Survey_Analysis/README.md

 Unlocking Insights: A Data Professional's Survey Breakdown through Power BI Analytics.

 # Dataset
-The Dataset used for this analysis has been fetch from the survey held on different social media like Linkedin,Twitter,Instagram etc. It contain 600+ records of different respondants with 25+ columns.
+This Project uses real Data which has been fetch from a survey held on different social media like Linkedin,Twitter,Instagram etc for different Data Professionals.
+It contain 600+ records of different respondants with 25+ columns.

 The following Data professsional activity is included in this dataset: